ElyaakoubiMohammed/Movie_Vault/README.md

 3. **Search and Enjoy**
    Select your desired language, year, and genre — the movies will update automatically.

 ---

+## 🚀 Live Demo

+Try the app right now in your browser: [Click here](https://spiffy-sunflower-17637f.netlify.app/).
+No installation needed — just click and explore!

+---

 ## 🛠 Tech Used